-In anticipation of tomorrow’s celebration we’d like to offer you a few quick tips for taking a time out to relax, calm down, and refocus in under 5 minutes.
+In anticipation of tomorrow’s celebration, we’d like to offer you a few quick tips for taking a time out to relax, calm down, and refocus in under five minutes.

 A quick way to calm down is to breathe slowly from your diaphragm.
-Try standing up and breathing in through your nose, hold it for a few seconds, and let the breath out through your mouth.
-As you breathe imagine you are filling up a balloon (in) and deflating it (out).
+Try standing up and breathing in through your nose, holding it for a few seconds, and letting the breath out through your mouth.
+As you breathe, imagine you are filling up a balloon (in) and deflating it (out).

 Relax those muscles and release some of the tension that’s been building up all day in your body.
 Roll your head from side to side, release the tension in your jaw by opening your mouth wide for a minute, touch your toes, or try tensing and relaxing your muscles one at a time from your head down to your toes.

 If you feel yourself starting to slip into negativity and sadness, look around for one or two things to be grateful for.

 Try not to get stuck on the negative aspects of your holiday that you can’t change, but take advantage of those that you can.
 You can’t control the fact that the holidays are different now that your loved one is gone, but you can try and focus on the things that still manage to make you feel happiness and comfort.
 Just like you can’t force your uncle to stop rambling on about his enraging political beliefs, but you can choose to leave the room and walk away from an anxiety-provoking situation.